tzurp/playwright-cleanup/README.md

 ```

 That's all there is to it!
 The cleanup functionality will now be automatically included in your tests.

-* It is advisable to define the extended `test` object in a separate test-base file.
+* It is advisable to define the extended `test` object in a separate, reusable `test-base` file.

 <h2>Options</h2>